 I love the ethics and heavily plant-based diet of a vegan, but I struggle to believe that vegans can get the full spectrum of nutrients that the body needs to thrive.
 Yes, I can hear all the vegans shouting that they can get their omega 3 and B12 from plant based foods, but I question the bio-availability of these nutrients from plant based foods.
 Is your body really absorbing what it needs?

-On the other side, we often see paleo converts chowing down on meat 24/7.
+On the other side, we often see paleo converts chowing down on meat and dairy 24/7.
 This is a big misconception about the Paleo diet, and it is certainly not how our ancestors ate.
 The paleo style of eating puts an emphasis on ethically raised animal meat, eggs, nuts, seeds, fruits, vegetables and healthy oils.
 However, some paleo converts don’t quite eat enough vegetables, especially if they are watching their carbohydrates.

 So a Pegan diet is one that is primarily plant-based, meaning lots of fresh seasonal vegetables, eggs, nuts, seeds, healthy fats with moderate amounts of legumes and fruit and occasional gluten-free grains.
-Combine this with small amounts of pasture raised, grass-fed animal meat and a perfect diet is born.
+Combine this with small amounts of pasture raised, grass-fed animal meat and wild caught fish and a perfect diet is born.

 So how much meat?
 I say a palm-sized portion of meat 1-2 times per day or a couple of eggs will supply your body with the protein that it needs.
 Of course, if you are very active or an athlete, you would need a more specific nutrition plan.
 When we consume too much protein our body converts it to glucose and it can then be turned into body fat for storage.